In Japan, wider COVID-19 curbs heighten double-dip recession risk | Health

 In Japan, wider COVID-19 curbs heighten double-dip recession risk

-Japan is considering whether a state of emergency in the Tokyo metropolitan area needs to be extended to other regions as COVID-19 cases rise, a move that would heighten the risk of a double-dip recession for the world's third-largest economy.
+Japan is considering extending a state of emergency from the Tokyo metropolitan area to other regions as novel coronavirus cases increase but that could raise the risk of a double-dip recession for the world's third-largest economy.

-Prime Minister Yoshihide Suga on Friday conceded the measures that took effect in the capital region on Friday might also be needed in other parts of the country as infections rose.
-The government had up until now resisted calls from some experts for wider curbs beyond those planned for Tokyo due to the economic damage they would cause.
+Prime Minister Yoshihide Suga conceded that the measures that took effect in the capital region on Friday might also be needed in other parts of the country as infections spread.
+The government has resisted calls from some experts for wider curbs beyond those imposed in Tokyo because of the economic pain they would cause.

-Analysts and officials warn the limited, one-month state of emergency targeting Tokyo and neighbouring prefectures could lead to a contraction in economic growth for the current quarter.
-"There's no doubt it will affect January-March growth," Finance Minister Taro Aso told reporters on Friday, when asked about the economic impact of the state of emergency.
+Analysts and officials have warned that the limited, one-month state of emergency targeting Tokyo and neighbouring prefectures could lead to a contraction in economic growth for the current quarter.
+"There's no doubt it will affect January-March growth," Finance Minister Taro Aso told reporters, when asked about the economic impact.

-Kyoto, Osaka and Hyogo - the three major prefectures in western Japan - are expected to ask the government to consider issuing a state of emergency for their jurisdictions, Jiji reported.
-"We'll work closely with the regions and respond as needed," Suga told reporters on Friday, when asked about the expected requests from the prefectures.
+The western prefecture of Osaka, the country's second-largest urban area, plans to ask the government to impose a state of emergency there, its governor said on Friday.
+Kyoto and Hyogo - two other prefectures in western Japan - are expected to make the same request, media reported.
+"We'll work closely with the regions and respond as needed," Suga told reporters earlier when asked about the expected requests from the prefectures.

-Many policymakers say the hit to growth will be smaller than last year's state of emergency, which hit retailers nationwide as well as manufacturers forced to temporarily halt production.
-Robust overseas demand and the boost to growth from massive government stimulus will also offset some of the pain from the latest state of emergency, analysts say.
+Many policymakers say the hit to growth this time will not be as severe as last year's state of emergency, which hurt retailers nationwide and forced many manufacturers to suspend production.
+Robust overseas demand and the boost to growth from massive government stimulus will offset some of the pain, analysts say.

+'MODERATE PICK-UP' But prospects of a broader and longer state of emergency cloud the outlook for the economy, which is still emerging from a record slump in April-June last year.

-But the government may come under pressure for stronger steps if the prolonged battle to contain the pandemic pushes Japan into another recession, some analysts say.
+But the government may come under pressure for bolder action if the battle to contain the pandemic brings another recession, some analysts say.
 Japan, though less seriously hit by the pandemic than many places, has been unable to rein in the virus with recorded daily infections exceeding 7,000 for the first time on Thursday.
 In total, it has seen 267,000 cases and nearly 3,900 deaths.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)